-Section 8.1.
-ORDER TO CONSTITUTE A CONTRACT; EQUAL SECURITY, ENFORCEMENT.
+Section 8.1 ORDER TO CONSTITUTE A CONTRACT; EQUAL SECURITY; ENFORCEMENT.
 In consideration of the acceptance of the Notes by the Owners thereof from time to time and the acceptance of the Credit Agreement by the Credit Provider, this Order shall be deemed to be and shall constitute a contract between the County and the Owners from time to time of the Notes and the Credit Provider and the annual assessment and collection of annual ad valorem taxes pursuant to the tax levy and pledge made in this Order by the County and the covenants and agreements set forth in this Order to be performed by the County shall be for the equal and proportionate benefit, security and protection of all Owners of the Notes and the Credit Provider without preference, priority or distinction as to security or otherwise of any of the Notes or any Loan Notes over any of the others by reason of time of issuance, sale or maturity thereof or otherwise of any cause whatsoever, except as expressly provided in or permitted by this Order.
-The payment of the Notes and the Loan Notes and performance by the County of its obligations hereunder and under the Credit Agreement may be enforced by mandamus or other appropriate proceeding.
+The payment of the Notes and the Loan Notes and performance by the County of its obligations hereunder and under the Credit Agreement may be enforced by mandamus or other appropriate proceeding; provided that mandamus is limited to non-discretionary duties of the County.